JunYang-tes/agents-parter.nvim/README.md

 ## Features

-- Run the `gemini` CLI in a terminal session that persists in the background.
+- Run the `gemini` / `claude`  in a terminal session that persists in the background.
 - Toggle the terminal window's visibility with a single command or keymap.
 - Choose between a floating window or a vertical side panel.
 - Highly configurable window geometry and keymaps.